karsac93/DTN-GoogleNearby/README.md

 # DTN
 Project to include various material design features and implement Delay Tolerant Network using Google Nearby connections API and Bluetooth.
-This based on IEEE paper "ChitChat: An Effective Message Delivery Method in Sparse Pocket-Switched Networks"
+This based on IEEE paper "ChitChat: An Effective Message Delivery Method in Sparse Pocket-Switched Networks".
+The apk is available in APK folder and the app works from Kitkat to Lollipop android devices

 <img src="images/homescreen1.png" width="250" height="400"/>